 In Tigmanshu Dhulia’s sports drama turned biopic, Irrfan used his lopsided grin and his famously intense gaze to magnetic effect.
 Irrfan Khan’s portrayal of athlete-turned-bandit Paan Singh Tomar will always count among his most compelling performances, immortalizing a man who was just a footnote in Indian sports till then.
 For his performance, he was awarded the National Award for Best Actor.

 Khan was mesmerizing in the film—an innocent, naive, charming athlete, a man with a clean heart, who later became an angry, menacing outlaw.
 “Beehad mein baaghi hote hain, dacoit milte hain Parliament mein” – the iconic dialogue rings every time one thinks of his absorbing performance.
-From innocence to experience, from youth to falling grace- this performance seems uneven at first glance, given how Irrfan Khan imbibes all of these traits singularly, but with a closer look, it is as superbly structured as the film.
+From innocence to experience, from youth to falling grace- this performance seems uneven at first glance, given how Irrfan Khan imbibes all of these traits singularly.
+Still, with a closer look, it is as superbly structured as the film.
 Just like the first half recreating how the young Bengal Engineers recruit grew into an international level athlete, and the second showing the irrevocable transformation of a soldier and sportsman into a bandit, Irrfan merges with the demands of the narrative and becomes Tomar.
-It is a marvelous performance not just because he looks right, but because he makes it feels right- with moving simplicity, and with the baffled rage of masculinity driven inexorably to violence.
+It is a marvelous performance not just because he looks right but because he makes it feels right- with moving simplicity and with the baffled rage of masculinity driven inexorably to violence.

 1. The Lunchbox (2013)

 In Ritesh Batra’s charming debut, Irrfan Khan played Saajan Fernandes, an old, stubborn widower who desires to be left alone.
 The film follows two parallel storylines of Irrfan’s Fernandes and Nimrat Kaur’s Ila, a lonely homemaker in a loveless marriage.
 Their lives intersect through Mumbai’s intricate and efficient system of dabbawalas, people who never make a mistake.
 Fernandes is lonely and yet longing, a character that is not striking, that wants to stay hidden.
-It is a character that unpeels its facets with time, and Irrfan plays him with rousing feeling.
-Notice the way he opens the Dabba, he smells before opening it, knowing it is from her, or watching her from afar as she waits in vain for him at the cafe.
-It all plays it in his eyes- alert to every passing emotion with devastating truth in an exquisitely gentle, subtle performance.
+It is a character that unpeels its facets with time, and Irrfan plays him with rousing feelings.
+Notice the way he opens the Dabba; he smells it before opening it, knowing it is from her or watching her from afar as she waits in vain for him at the cafe.
+It all plays in his eyes- alert to every passing emotion with devastating truth in an exquisitely gentle, subtle performance.

 Related To Irrfan Khan: The Lunchbox (2013): Strangers Sharing Loneliness